Learn-Write-Repeat/Open-contributions/Om_OpenCv_HaarCascasdeClassifier.md

 ## Application
 Despite the arrival of deep learning(RCNN, YOLO, etc), this method is still used in many applications for face and object detection, as this is very simple yet powerful.

-Reference: Rapid Object Detection using a Boosted Cascade of Simple Features
+#### Reference: <a href="https://ieeexplore.ieee.org/abstract/document/990517/"> 'Rapid Object Detection using a Boosted Cascade of Simple Features'</a>